 These are The Anglican Insurance Board’s (“AIB”,“we” or “our”) terms of business.
-They shall remain in force unless varied or replaced by us, and you are notified by us of such change or variance, and we will provide all future services to you on the basis of these terms.
 If you do not agree with them please notify us immediately.
 Any reference to “you” in this document includes anyone else who you represent in engaging us.

 Who we are

 AIB has been constituted under Title B Canon XXXII of The Anglican Church in Aotearoa, New Zealand and Polynesia (“the Church”) for the purpose of providing insurance services to the Church and its constituent bodies and to such other bodies as may be thought beneficial to the Church (“the Insureds”).
 AIB will institute and facilitate co-operative insurance schemes for the Insureds, offering one or more of: self-insurance; pooling of risks; and external insurance.
-AIB is not an insurer.
-We ask you to note the provisions of Title F Canon III Clause 14A1 which states that the ultimate responsibility for deciding whether property should be insured against loss and whether the activities of the Church should be insured against liability and what the extent of any insurance should reasonably be rests with the Trustees who are under the authority of the General Synod/te Hinota Whanui.
+AIB is not a broker or insurer.
+We ask you to note the provisions of Title F Canon III Clause 14A1 which states that the ultimate responsibility for deciding whether property should be insured against loss and whether the activities of the Insured Member should be insured against liability and what the extent of any insurance should reasonably be rests with the Insured Member Trustees who are under the authority of the General Synod/te Hinota Whanui.

 What we will do